 Peer Observation Days

-For instance, a new team member might sit in on a marketing brainstorming session.
-Alternatively, joining a customer service shift offers hands-on experience with clients and products.
-This exposure builds confidence and clarifies how each role contributes to the company’s success.
+Take, for example, a new team member wanting to sit in on a marketing brainstorming session.
+Alternatively, joining a customer service shift gives them hands-on experience with clients and products.
+Exposure to different roles boosts confidence and comfort in one’s role and has the knock-on effect of bolstering company culture.

 Social Connections